Happy “Inner Mother’s” Day: Acknowledging the Myth and Embracing Your Truth

 2. Find Evidence of Your Value: A powerful element of the inner mother is the quality of being a cheerleader, celebrating your achievements, wins, and all the progress in your life, even the smallest thing!

 Exercise: Outer worth – Feeling your outer worth for your skills, talents, etc.

 Sit down with a blank sheet of paper and write an exhaustive list of all the talents, experience, wisdom, and qualities you have.
 List every skill you have, every degree or certification, everything you can think of; big and small.
 When you think you are done, challenge yourself to think of 5 more things.
 Pull out this list often.
 Add more things to it as you gain more skills and develop more qualities in yourself.
 Pull it out when you feel down and need reminding of the extraordinary person you are.
 Ideally, look at it every day, especially if you are trying to make a big shift in your life.
-This is a powerful mirror for your value and worth.
+This is a powerful mirror of your value and worth.

 Exercise: Inner worth – Feeling your worth for simply Being.

 Imagine holding yourself as a little baby on your chest.
 Feel yourself as the strong, loving mother, feeling how capable you are of holding and supporting this child.
-Then switch, feel yourself as the little baby, being soothed, held and loved exactly as you are, simply because you are.
+Then switch, feel yourself as the little baby, being soothed, held, and loved exactly as you are, simply because you are.
 Allow your body to relax and be held.
 Take in that unconditional love and support into your cells.
-Awaken feeling refreshed, supported and energized, knowing you can always return to this place of inner holding and acceptance.
+Awaken feeling refreshed, supported, and energized, knowing you can always return to this place of inner holding and acceptance.

 Art Credits: “Rebirth” by J.J.
 Joyce